Academics & Classrooms

 Cloth face coverings must be worn by all faculty and students in classrooms, labs, and studios.

-Classrooms will be configured to promote physical distancing.
-Room-specific plans will be developed for every classroom and instructional space, including labs, studios, and rehearsal spaces.
+Classrooms are configured to promote physical distancing.
+Room-specific plans have been developed for every classroom and instructional space, including labs, studios, and rehearsal spaces.

-Calvin will provide cleaning supplies so students and faculty can clean surfaces and shared computers and equipment when they enter and leave classrooms.
+Calvin provides cleaning supplies so students and faculty can clean surfaces and shared computers and equipment when they enter and leave classrooms.

-Specific class guidelines will be communicated by faculty at the beginning of courses and will be included in course syllabi.
+Specific class guidelines were communicated by faculty at the beginning of courses and are included in course syllabi.

 Teaching and Learning Strategies